mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Environment owner users are usually Testing Team leaders and are defined under a dedicated group in the **LDAP** system.

-To enable setting authorised users as environment owners in the TDM GUI, the Group Name must be also defined in the **TDM GUI configuration file** [config.js] in **ownersGroupName**.
+To enable setting authorized users as environment owners in the TDM GUI, the Group Name must be also defined in the **TDM GUI configuration file** [config.js] in **ownersGroupName**.

 Note that the TDM GUI installation includes an internal LDAP for development.
 The environment owners Group Name in the internal LDAP is **k2venvownerg**.
 Therefore the default value of **ownersGroupName** in the config.js file is **k2venvownerg**.

-#### How Do I Add or Remove Environment Owners to an Environment?
+#### How Do I Add or Remove Environment Owners To or From an Environment?

 - Click Environment Owners and select a user from the list.